smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 1. In the current implementation, all SDL apps need to start version negotiations and register themselves on the SDL enabled system.
 This proposal recommends starting the RPC service by the SDL Device Listener to get vehicle type information from an SDL enabled IVI system before notifying clients about an SDL connection.
 2. The app library determines the appropriate router service to deploy based on vehicle type information received in the `StartServiceACK` protocol message.
 The app library will check the metadata of the supported vehicle type list to determine the router service to deploy.
 The deployed router service will also receive vehicle type information.
 Once the Android Router Service is started, it will notify the client and provide vehicle type information.
-3. It is necessary to check support for the `StartServiceACK` protocol message and vehicle type info before notifying the client with SDL enabled callback.
-If clients are informed before checking the mentioned info, the exclusive apps could end up registering on an unintended SDL enabled IVI system.
+3. The app developer will be responsible for checking in the `onSDLEnabled` method against supported vehicle models before starting their SDL service.
+The router service will still notify all potential clients that the an SDL device has connected and supply the vehicle info for those potential client apps to decide if they wish to start their SDL services.
-4. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if there are multiple SDL apps available on the user's device, the exclusive apps will not host the router service.
+4. If the `StartServiceACK` message does not contain vehicle info, the protocol version is less than that of the support of this feature, and no vehicle data is saved regarding this connected device, the normal flow will be followed.
+However, after the session, once vehicle data is cached from the RAI response, it should be used in determining which app should start the router service.
 5. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if all SDL apps available on the user's device are exclusive apps, the exclusive apps, in this case, will rely on vehicle type info received in the `RegisterAppInterface` response.
-In such a case, if vehicle type is not supported, the exclusive apps will be allowed to unregister apps from the SDL system and stop the Android Router Service.
-The exclusive app will be only allowed to stop the Android Router Service that it hosts.
+In such a case, if vehicle type is not supported, the exclusive apps will unregister itself from the SDL system.
+The exclusive app will keep the Android Router Service running so that client apps can continue to function.
+On the second connection the vehicle info should be saved from the RAI response and can follow the previously defined flows.

 The below flow is modified from the [SDL 0301 proposal](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0301-SDL-device-listener.md).
 Starting Section A and Section C, we would like to extend the scope of SDL Listener.